Antynea/grub-btrfs/README.md

 ExecStart=/usr/bin/grub-btrfsd --syslog --timeshift-auto
 ```

-The mofified file should look like this:
+The modified file should look like this:
 ``` bash
 [Unit]
 Description=Regenerate grub-btrfs.cfg